brandonng2/UCSD-SET-Data-Scraper/README.md

 The scraper uses Selenium WebDriver to automate the login process and data retrieval from the UCSD SET website.
 It requires a valid TritonLink account and DUO Mobile authentication, as UCSD SET is a campus service exclusive to UCSD students.

-To run the web scraper, you'll need Python, Google Chrome browser, and the following Python libraries:
+Other requirements for running the web scraper include Python, Google Chrome browser, and the following Python libraries:

 - selenium
 - webdriver_manager